-- 31. Information should be provided on the DNA insertions into the plant genome; this should include: - A) the characterization and description of the inserted genetic materials; - B) the number of insertion sites; - C) the organisation of the inserted genetic material at each insertion site including copy number and sequence data of the inserted material and of the surrounding region, sufficient to identify any substances expressed as a consequence of the inserted material, or, where more appropriate, other information such as analysis of transcripts or expression products to identify any new substances that may be present in the food; and - D) identification of any open reading frames within the inserted DNA or created by the insertions with contiguous plant genomic DNA including those that could result in fusion proteins. - 32.
-Information should be provided on any expressed substances in the recombinant-DNA plant; this should include: - A) the gene product(s) (e.g. a protein or an untranslated RNA); - B) the gene product(s)' function; - C) the phenotypic description of the new trait(s); - D) the level and site of expression in the plant of the expressed gene product(s), and the levels of its metabolites in the plant, particularly in the edible portions; and - E) where possible, the amount of the target gene product(s) if the function of the expressed sequence(s)/gene(s) is to alter the accumulation of a specific endogenous mRNA or protein. - 33.
-In addition, information should be provided: - A) to demonstrate whether the arrangement of the genetic material used for insertion has been conserved or whether significant rearrangements have occurred upon integration; - B) to demonstrate whether deliberate modifications made to the amino acid sequence of the expressed protein result in changes in its post-translational modification or affect sites critical for its structure or function; - C) to demonstrate whether the intended effect of the modification has been achieved and that all expressed traits are expressed and inherited in a manner that is stable through several generations consistent with laws of inheritance.
+- including copy number and sequence data of the inserted material and of the surrounding region, sufficient to identify any substances expressed as a consequence of the inserted material, or, where scientifically more appropriate, other information such as analysis of transcripts or expression products to identify any new substances that may be present in the food; and - D) identification of any open reading frames within the inserted DNA or created by insertion with contiguous animal genomic DNA, including those that could result in fusion proteins. - 38.
+Information should be provided on any newly expressed substances in the recombinant-DNA animal; this should include: - A) the gene product(s) (e.g. a protein or an untranslated RNA) or other information such as analysis of transcripts or expression products to identify any new substances that may be present in the food; - B) the gene product(s)' function; - C) the phenotypic description of the new trait(s); - D) the level and site of expression in the animal of the expressed gene product(s), and the levels of its metabolites in the food; and - E) where possible, the amount of the target gene product(s) if the function of the expressed sequence(s)/gene(s) is to alter the accumulation of a specific endogenous mRNA or protein. - 39.
+In addition, information should be provided to: - A) demonstrate whether the arrangement of the genetic material used for insertion has been conserved or whether significant rearrangement have occurred upon integration;

+- B) to demonstrate whether deliberate modifications made to the amino acid sequence of the expressed protein result in changes in its post-translational modification or affect sites critical for its structure or function; - C) to demonstrate whether the intended effect of the modification has been achieved and that all expressed traits are expressed and inherited in a manner that is stable through several generations consistent with laws of inheritance.
 It may be necessary to examine the inheritance of the DNA insert itself or the expression of the corresponding RNA if the phenotypic characteristics cannot be measured directly; - D) to demonstrate whether the newly expressed trait(s) are expressed as expected in the appropriate tissues in a manner and at levels that are consistent with the associated regulatory sequences driving the expression of the corresponding gene; - E) to indicate whether there is any evidence to suggest that one or several genes in the host plant has been affected by the transformation process; and - F) to confirm the identity and expression pattern of any new fusion proteins.